multitudes/Linux-Kernel-Module/README.md

 # Linux Kernel Module Project

+> Linux has helped to democratize operating systems.
+The Linux kernel remains a large and complex body of code, however, and would-be kernel hackers need an entry point where they can approach the code without being overwhelmed by complexity.
+Often, device drivers provide that gateway. - lld3

 Since I'm working on an Apple Silicon Mac, I had to figure out a good way to run a native ARM Linux environment.
 I ended up using UTM to spin up an Ubuntu Server 26.04 virtual machine.
 I went with the minimal installation (no GUI) to keep things fast and lightweight.

 During the initial OS setup, I created the default user and pulled my public SSH keys straight from GitHub.
 This was a great shortcut because it let me SSH into the VM from my Mac terminal immediately without messing with passwords.
 Once inside the VM, we generated a brand new SSH key pair and added the public key to my GitHub settings so we could push commits back to this repository.